kedacore/keda-docs/content/docs/2.9/scalers/aws-cloudwatch.md

 - `dimensionValue` - Supports specifying multiple dimension values by using ";" as a separator i.e. dimensionValue: queue1;queue2 (Optional, Required when `expression` is not specified)
 - `expression` - Supports query with [expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-insights-querylanguage.html) (Optional, Required when `dimensionName` & `dimensionValue` are not specified)

-- `identityOwner` - Receive permissions on the CloudWatch via Pod Identity or from the KEDA operator itself (see below).
+- `identityOwner` - Receive permissions for CloudWatch via Pod Identity or from the KEDA operator itself (see below).
 (Values: `pod`, `operator`, Default: `pod`, Optional)

 > When `identityOwner` set to `operator` - the only requirement is that the KEDA operator has the correct IAM permissions on the CloudWatch.
 Additional Authentication Parameters are not required.

 - `metricCollectionTime` - How long in the past (seconds) should the scaler check AWS Cloudwatch.
 Used to define **StartTime** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html)).
-The value of `metricCollectionTime` must be greater than the `metricStatPeriod`, providing a value which is a multiply of the `metricStatPeriod` can improve performance on fetching data from Cloudwatch.
-In pratice setting `metricCollectionTime` 2-to-3 times more than the `metricStatPeriod` value can make sure the scaler is able to get data points back from Cloudwatch, the scaler will always use the most up-to-date datapoint if more datapoints are returned.
+The value of `metricCollectionTime` must be greater than the `metricStatPeriod`, providing a value which is a multiple of the `metricStatPeriod` can improve performance on fetching data from Cloudwatch.
+In practice setting `metricCollectionTime` 2-to-3 times more than the `metricStatPeriod` value can make sure the scaler is able to get data points back from Cloudwatch, the scaler will always use the most up-to-date datapoint if more datapoints are returned.
 (Default: `300`, Optional)
-- `metricStat` - Which statistics metric is going to be used by the query.
+- `metricStat` - Which statistics metric to be used by the query.
 Used to define **Stat** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Statistic)).
 (Default: `Average`, Optional)
-- `metricStatPeriod` - Which frequency is going to be used by the related query.
+- `metricStatPeriod` - Which frequency to be used by the related query.
 Used to define **Period**.
-The value cannot be an arbitrary number, that it must be supported by Cloudwatch.
+The value cannot be an arbitrary number, it must be a value supported by Cloudwatch (1, 5, 10, 30, or a multiple of 60).
 More details can be found from ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#CloudWatchPeriods)).
 (Default: `300`, Optional)
-- `metricUnit` - Which unit is going to be used by the query.
+- `metricUnit` - Which unit to be used by the query.
 Used to define **Unit** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Unit)).
-(Default: `Average`, Optional)
+(Default: `none`, Optional)
 - `metricEndTimeOffset` - How long in seconds to offset the **EndTime** ([official documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricData.html)).
 Due to the eventual consistency model which is used by Cloudwatch, the latest datapoint one can get from Cloudwatch might not be accurate.
 The `metricEndTimeOffset` config provides a way to skip the most recent datapoint if needed.
 (Default: `0`, Optional)
 - `minMetricValue`- Returned value in case of empty response from cloudwatch.
 (Default: 0, This value can be a float)
 - `targetMetricValue`- Target value for the metric.
 (Default: 0, This value can be a float)